 The Property Maintenance Appeals Board shall hold a hearing on the appeal, which shall be conducted in accordance with the Local Agency Law, 2 Pa.C.S.A. § 551 et seq.
 A decision on the appeal shall be rendered either immediately following the appeal hearing or within 30 days thereafter.
 The decision shall be reduced to writing within 45 days of the date of the appeal hearing.
 Appeals from any decision of the Property Maintenance Appeals Board shall be to the Court of Common Pleas of Northumberland County, Pennsylvania.

-The Property Maintenance Appeals Board of the Borough of Northumberland shall hereafter be known as the Rental Registration and Property Maintenance Hearing Board.
+The Property Maintenance Appeals Board of the Borough of Northumberland shall hereafter be known as the Rental Registration and Property Maintenance Hearing Board and may also be referred to as the “Board of Appeals.”

 Delivery of notification.